Incoterms® 2020 Overview and Comparison

 CIF – Cost, Insurance and Freight (Insert named port of destination)

-- Buyer: Import clearance, unloading.
+- Buyer: Import clearance and unloading.

 - Risk Transfer: When goods are on board the vessel.